Clinical Laboratory Scientist (Generalist) and Limited Clinical Laboratory Scientist Licenses

 Academic requirements

-• If you served in the U.S. Air Force, the college work will be posted on a Community College of the Air Force transcript.
+If you served in the U.S. Air Force, the college work will be posted on a Community College of the Air Force transcript.

-• If you served in other branches of the U.S. armed forces, the college work will be posted on a transcript from an approved military college.
+If you served in other branches of the U.S. armed forces, the college work will be posted on a transcript from an approved military college.

-• For military applicants without a degree, exceptions may apply.
+For military applicants without a degree, exceptions may apply.
 Please contact the Department for more information.

 Transcripts

 Laboratory Field Services Personnel Licensing Section requires you to provide your official transcript from an accredited institution in order to review and determine your education and course qualifications.
-To be considered official, transcripts must be signed by the school registrar, indicate date of graduation and degree awarded, and postal mailed to LFS in a sealed envelope directly from the source.
-We do not accept scanned or photocopies of transcripts uploaded or emailed by the applicant for authentication purposes.
-If your transcript is under a different last name, you must upload legal proof of name change to associate the name discrepancy.
+To be considered official, transcripts must be signed by the school registrar, indicate date of graduation and degree awarded, and sent to LFS directly from the school, college, or university registrar, dean, or other person responsible for issuing transcripts in a sealed envelope that bears a tamper-proof mark or seal attached by the school; or by secure electronic submission directly from the school, college, or university registrar, dean, or other person responsible for issuing transcripts.

 Mail the official transcripts to:

-Laboratory Field Services ā€“ PLS Program
+Laboratory Field Services ā PLS Program

 850 Marina Bay Parkway

-Bldg P, 1st Floor
+Bldg.
+P, 1st Floor

 Richmond, CA 94804